timepp/enhanced-deno-log/README.md

 # Enhanced Deno Log

-Brings timestamp/levels prefix, coloring by levels, and log files to Deno's `console` API.
+Add timestamp, levels, coloring by levels, log to files and indentions to Deno's `console` API with zero configuration.

 > Note: https://jsr.io/@timepp/zero-config-deno-log is the old name, it contains versions up to 0.1.7 and won't be updated anymore.
 Please use https://jsr.io/@timepp/enhanced-deno-log instead.